“You know that I invested the $80,000 inheritance I got when my mother passed on, in a rental condo.

 “I can’t believe it.”
 Alice said.
-“I thought you had the building inspected for that, amongst other things.”
+“I thought you had the building inspected for that, among other things.”

 “I did!”
 Sam said, “But the inspector missed it and now that company is out of business.”